MartinSnyder/http4s-chatserver/README.md

 ### Functional enhancements
 Functional improvements to this application can be implemented by modifying InputMessage, OutputMessage and ChatState.
 These three classes are vanilla Scala and have no fs2 or http4s dependencies.
-Of note, that means that 100% of the functionality can be trivially unit-tested or evaluated in the REPL by a novice Scala programmer.
+That means that 100% of the functionality can be trivially unit-tested or evaluated in the REPL by a novice Scala programmer.